 Aim and Alignment

 Once you have grooved a smooth rhythm using your sand and pitching wedges, move up to your mid-irons.
-Pick different targets on the range using your five, six and seven irons and hit about a dozen shots, focusing again on solid ball striking, aim, alignment and tempo.
+Pick different targets on the range using your five, six and seven irons and hit about a dozen shots, focusing again on solid ball striking, aim, alignment and great balance, timing and tempo.

 Fairway Woods and Driver

 Turn your attention now to your fairway woods, and finally your driver.
 Use about 70 to 80 percent of your power, focusing on rhythm, balance and making solid contact with the center of the club face.
 Practice using the various targets on the range.

 Develop a pre-shot routine.
 Standing behind the ball, pick your primary and intermediate targets.
 Envision the ball's line of flight.
 Take a few practice swings, step into the shot, aim the club face to your immediate target and swing.